-Full payment or a deposit of $250.00 per person is required to reserve a space.
-Balance is due by June 1, 2014.
-Note that discounts apply only if full payment is received by the deadlines listed.
+Full payment per person is required to reserve a space.
 See below for cancellation fees.

 Registration is complete with full payment as follows: